ckb-next/ckb-next/DAEMON.md

 **WARNING:** Improper use of `fwupdate` may brick your device; use this command at your own risk.
 I accept no responsibility for broken keyboards.

-The latest K70 RGB firmware may be downloaded from here: http://www3.corsair.com/software/HID/K70RGB.zip The latest K95 RGB firmware may be downloaded from here: http://www3.corsair.com/software/HID/K95RGB.zip
+The latest K70 RGB firmware may be downloaded from here: http://www3.corsair.com/software/HID/K70RGB.zip

+The latest K95 RGB firmware may be downloaded from here: http://www3.corsair.com/software/HID/K95RGB.zip

 To update your keyboard's firmware, first extract the contents of the zip file and then issue the command `fwupdate /path/to/fw/file.bin` to the keyboard you wish to update.
-The path name must not include spaces.
+The path name must be absolute and must not include spaces.
 If it succeeded, you should see `fwupdate <path> ok` logged to the keyboard's notification node and then the device will disconnect and reconnect.
 If you see `fwupdate <path> invalid` it means that the firmware file was not valid for the device; more info may be available in the daemon's `stdout`.
 If you see `fwupdate <path> fail` it means that the file was valid but the update failed.
 When the device reconnects you should see the new firmware version in its `fwversion` node; if you see `0000` instead it means that the keyboard did not update successfully and will need another `fwupdate` command in order to function again.

 Security
 --------

 By default, all of the `ckb*` nodes may be accessed by any user.
 For most single-user systems this should not present any security issues, since only one person will have access to the computer anyway.
 However, if you'd like to restrict the users that can write to the `cmd` nodes or read from the `notify` nodes, you can specify the `--gid=<group>` option at start up.
-For instance, on most systems you could run `ckb-daemon --gid=1000` make them accessible only by the system's primary user. `ckb-daemon` must still be run as root, regardless of which `gid` you specify.
-The `gid` option may only be set at startup and cannot be changed while the daemon is running.
+For instance, on most systems you could run `ckb-daemon --gid=1000` to make them accessible only by the system's primary user. `ckb-daemon` must still be run as root, regardless of which `gid` you specify.
+The `gid` option may be set only at startup and cannot be changed while the daemon is running.